How to Send Money to Students Abroad with Fin.do

 Sending money to an e-wallet is a simpler and faster option for your international transfer.
 However, in most cases the money still has to be moved to a card or into a bank account before it can be accessed.

-Common issues with international money transfers and how to avoid them
+Common issues with international money transfers to students and how to avoid them

 Currency exchange rates